The Ultimate Comrades Marathon Resource Guide

-Officially the largest ultra marathon in the world the race attracts runners from all around the world.
+Officially the largest ultramarathon in the world, the Comrades Marathon attracts runners from all around the world.
 The number of international athletes keeps increasing every year and in 2014 over 1600 international athletes took part.

 One of the biggest challenges is actually getting to South Africa.
 It is not a short commute for most of the world.
-Jet lag and acclimatising to the time difference can have an enormous impact on your run.
+Jet lag and acclimatizing to the time difference can have an enormous impact on your run.
 This post is a perfect example of what can happen if you get it wrong and also the best way to combat jet lag.

 Heat also plays a part, especially if you come from the Northern Hemisphere.
 This is probably the best way to deal with hot conditions on the day.